Olex2/help/gui/EN/work/toolbox_work.md

 This tool operates on a selection of atoms, which can consist of any number of atoms.

 ## Fit or Split One Atom
 Select one atom, then select whether you want to fit or split the atom.
-If you want to **fit** the atom, you can now move that atom with the left mouse to any position you like by pressing the **SHIFT** key; when you are finished, press the **ESC** key.
+If you want to **fit** the atom, you can now move that atom with the left mouse to any position you like by pressing the **SHIFT** key; when you are finished, press the **Esc** key.

 If you want to split the atom, you will now see **two** atoms, both of which you can move with the left mouse while holding the **SHIFT** key pressed.
 The occupancies of the two atoms are linked, and the atoms will now belong to different parts.